Britain's FTSE lags euro zone peers

 There was also little cheer from the Confederation of British Industry’s (CBI) monthly industrial trends survey, which showed British factory orders grew this month at their weakest pace in almost two years.

-Volumes were thin, at about 70 percent of their five-day average, and traders said this lack of liquidity made executing block trades difficult.
+Volumes were thin, with just 23 percent of the 90-day average traded by mid-session, and traders said this lack of liquidity made executing block trades difficult.
 Recent market swings over Greece’s debt crisis also dampened trading appetite.

 “Investors shouldn’t be drawn into trading this market, which (moves) ... in the short run on sound bites alone,” said Guy Foster, head of research at Brewin Dolphin.

-The FTSE 100 closed up 0.1 percent at 6,834.87 points, hitting a new 11-day high as it extended gains from Monday, when it posted its strongest session since May.
+The FTSE 100 was up 0.4 percent at 6,849.46 points at 1508 GMT, hitting a new 11-day high as it extended gains from Monday, when it posted its strongest session since May.

-The index lagged the blue-chip Euro STOXX 50, boosted by hopes that Greece can reach a deal with its creditors this week and by a drop in the euro.
+The index lagged the blue-chip Euro STOXX 50, which was up 1.4 percent, boosted by hopes that Greece can reach a deal with its creditors this week and by a drop in the euro .

 Business supplies distributor Bunzl said organic growth slowed in the first half of the financial year.